Urigo/angular-meteor/atmosphere-packages/angular2-css/README.md

 a regular Meteor style file, i.e., bundled together with other style files.

-But if it's placed in the `imports` folder of your app, then there become available two other ways to access styles for a Angular2 component.
+But if it's placed in the `imports` folder of your app, then there become available two other ways to access styles for a Angular 2 component.

  - One way is to access them via URL using `styleUrls` property.
-   If you a component named Foo, and you want it to download own styles file `./foo.less` (i.e., placed in the same folder with component), then the following snippet will do the job:
+   If there is a component named Foo, and you want it to download own styles file `./foo.less` (i.e., placed in the same folder with component) from the server, then the following snippet will do the job:

    ```ts